nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :bulb: **Examples**<br>

-* `edit 3 n/Wen Qing`: Changes the name of the third contact to `Wen Qing`.
+* `edit 3 n/Zen Qing`: Changes the name of the third contact to `Zen Qing`.
-* `edit 6 p/89229358 t/@wenqing`: Changes the phone number and telegram handle of the sixth contact.
+* `edit 6 p/89229358 t/@zenqing`: Changes the phone number and telegram handle of the sixth contact.
 * `edit s/Bedok`: Updates your address to `Bedok`.
 </div>